dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 photo

 This lowered the centre of mass to almost a comfortable point.
 Retrospectively, I should have gone easier on the supports in the head.
-I probably could not have used a much lighter steel, since the welder just sliced straight through the 22 gauge, and 20 gauge and 18 gauge just weren't sold, but I could have used less steel - the supports did not need to be as strong as they were.
+I probably could not have used a much lighter steel, since the welder just sliced straight through the 22 gauge, and 20 gauge and 18 gauge just weren't sold at Home Depot, but I could have used less steel - the supports did not need to be as strong as they were.
 I didn't want to go much heavier on the counterweight since I still needed to be able to lift this entire thing _at all_.

 ### Painting